ULL-ESIT-PL/babel-learning/doc/parser/debugging.md

 └── v8intrinsic.js
 ```

-The following are some of the grammars supported by Babel:
+The following are some of the grammars related with Babel:

 1. **ECMAScript (JavaScript) Grammar**: This is the primary grammar supported by Babel.
 It includes all standard JavaScript syntax as defined by the ECMAScript specification.
-File `src/plugins

 2. **TypeScript Grammar**: Babel also supports parsing TypeScript, a superset of JavaScript that adds static typing.
 Babel can strip TypeScript type annotations but does not perform type-checking.
 Folder `src/plugins/typescript` contains the TypeScript "parser plugin".